krishna-waidande/krishna-waidande.github.io/CSR.md

 When generating your CSR you will be asked for input.
 Below are some common fields with descriptions and examples.

 `Common Name (CN)`: The fully qualified domain name (FQDN) of your server.

 Example test.openspecimen.org

 `Organization (O)`: The legal name of your organization.
 Do not abbreviate and include any suffixes, such as Inc., Corp., or LLC.
 For EV and OV SSL Certificates, this information is verified by the CA and included in the certificate.

 Example: Krishagni solutions.

 `Organizational Unit (OU)`: The division of your organization handling the certificate.

 Example: IT

 `City/Locality (L)`: The city where your organization is located.
 This shouldn’t be abbreviated.

 Example: Pune

 `State/County/Region (S)`: The state/region where your organization is located.
 This shouldn't be abbreviated.

 Example: Maharashtra

-`Country (C)` : The two-letter code for the country where your organization is located.
+`Country (C)`: The two-letter code for the country where your organization is located.

 Example: IN, US

 `Email Address`: An email address used to contact your organization.
+(Optional)

 Example: john@gmail.com

 ### What does it contains?